 If you were injured or you lost a loved one in an accident caused by an inattentive driver, contact a Houston injury attorney at Kirk Law Firm, PLLC.
 The careless driver could be held accountable for their actions and you might be owed compensation for your injuries, medical bills, lost wages, and more.

 Dana G. Kirk and his legal team at Kirk Law Firm, PLLC, is committed to bringing reckless drivers to justice and helping accident victims obtain maximum possible compensation for their losses.
-Call us at 713-929-2670 or reach us online to schedule a free and confidential consultation.
+Reach us online to schedule a free and confidential consultation.